 Fire House Station Tours

 The Public is welcome to tour any of our 5 Fire Stations with a scheduled appointment.
-These tours last approximately 45 minutes and offer our community the opportunity to see the daily operations of a fire house , while learning about fire safety.
+These tours last approximately 45 minutes and offer our community the opportunity to see the daily operations of a fire house, while learning about fire safety.
+All tours, regardless of size, must be scheduled by appointment at least two weeks in advance.

 Currently, our district kindergarten students visit our stations as part of a scheduled school field trip which sets the tone for the 1st grade Learn Not To Burn Program.